Italy Davis Cup team

 The Italy men's national tennis team represents Italy in Davis Cup tennis competition and is governed by the Italian Tennis Federation.

-Italy is the reigning champions, claiming the Davis Cup in 2024.
-It is three-time champions overall, also winning in 1976 and in 2023, and finishing as runners-up six times (1960, 1961, 1977, 1979, 1980, 1998).
-Nicola Pietrangeli is one of Italy's most decorated players, featuring in all major records for the team.
-He holds the record for most Davis Cup ties, most overall wins, most singles wins, most doubles wins (both individually and as part of a team), and most years played.
+Italy is the reigning champion, claiming the Davis Cup in 2025.
+It is a four-time champion overall, also winning in 1976, 2023, and 2024.
+It finished runner-up six times (1960, 1961, 1977, 1979, 1980, 1998).

+The most awarded player (by titles won when part of the team) is Simone Bolelli, with three victories.
+Matteo Berrettini, Lorenzo Musetti, Jannik Sinner, Lorenzo Sonego and Andrea Vavassori won the Davis Cup twice.
+The most awarded captain is Filippo Volandri, with three victories.

+For the past three years, Italy has won the title, becoming the first country to win the event three consecutive times since the United States in 1972.
+In 2024 and 2025, Italy was also champion in the Billie Jean King Cup, making it the only country to win both events in consecutive years.

 History

 Early years pre-World War II

 Italy competed in its first Davis Cup in the 1922 International Lawn Tennis Challenge.
 Prior to World War II, Italy generally made it to the quarterfinals of the European Zone and featured in the Inter-zonal final twice – once in 1928 and once in 1930.
 The Inter-zonal final was the final match of competition before the Challenge Round match, where the winner would earn the right to challenge the defending champion.
 On both occasions, Italy lost to the United States by a scoreline of 4–1.
 Uberto De Morpurgo was the Davis Cup captain for both matches and was the only player to register a win in his two single rubbers.